la-ots/pelican/docs/form-templates/create-user-id-and-password.md

 ## Best Practices

 - MyLa should be used to allow users to create their User ID & Password.
-If not, use this form.
+If not, use this Form.
-- Put the form into a column to size as necessary.
+- Put the Form into a column to size as necessary.

 ## Usage